oscer-io/oscer/docs/introduction.md

 * Iterate over the design
    * backend
    * DefaultTheme
-* Implement a media library (based on spatie/medialibrary)
+* Implement a media library (probably based on spatie/medialibrary)
 * Update the featured image to use media library
 * Dashboard/Admin Frontpage
 * Add SEO features